ASIAN STUDIES COURSES, FALL 2015

 Samurai History and Film HIST 3635 TR 11:00-12:15 Rawl Annex 105 Tucker

 Japanese Level III JAPN 1003 MWF 10:00-10:50 Bate 1012 TBA

 ASIAN STUDIES: MINOR AND MAJOR

 Asia is a dynamic force in the emerging world culture.
 Its economic and political impact is significant.
 Now, as it has been for centuries in the past, it is a source of innovative ideas and products.
 Consequently, understanding its contributions to global culture is imperative.
-Recognizing the appeal of Asian cultures and their global importance, East Carolina University (ECU) proposes to create a multidisciplinary Asian Studies Program.
-This program will explore, from the perspectives of various disciplines, a variety of Asian cultures using a three pronged approach.
+Recognizing the appeal of Asian cultures and their global importance, East Carolina University (ECU) has established two programs in Asian studies, one interdisciplinary (the minor) and one multidisciplinary (the major).
+Both programs explore, from the perspectives of various disciplines, a variety of Asian cultures.

-An interdisciplinary minor in Asian Studies was established two years ago.
 The minor in Asian studies is an interdisciplinary program, offered through the Harriot College of Arts and Sciences, requiring a minimum of 24 s.h.
 The minor offers courses from a range of disciplines, focusing on Asian civilizations and cultures.
 Students are encouraged to study available Asian languages, and to take advantage of appropriate study abroad opportunities.
-The expansion of Asian content courses or courses with Asian Studies units made possible through this grant project will enhance this minor by adding greater flexibility and range